Paula's Body Shop

 Reactive Types

 Regardless of the importance of consistency, there are people, and I am often one of them, who are not going to make an appointment until there is something that needs fixing.
 That is fine, too.
 We all have our own priorities in life.
 This therapist is not going to judge you.
-However, please don't complain to your therapist if you aren't getting the results that most clients get.
+However, please don't complain to your therapist if you aren't getting the results that proactive clients get.

 Prevention Motivator